elixir-cldr/cldr/README.md

 ### Notes

-* A language code is an ISO3166 language code.
+* A language code is an ISO-3166 language code.
 * Potentially one or more modifiers separated by `-` (dash), not a `_`. (underscore).
 If you configure a `Gettext` module then `Cldr` will transliterate `Gettext`'s `_` into `-` for compatibility.
 * Typically the modifier is a territory code.
 This is commonly a two-letter uppercase combination.
 For example `pt-PT` is the locale referring to Portugese as used in Portugal.
-* In `Cldr` a locale name is always a `binary` and never an `atom`.
-Internally a locale is parsed and stored as a `Cldr.LanguageTag` struct.
+* In `ex_cldr` a locale name is always a `binary` and never an `atom`.
+Internally a locale is parsed and stored as a `t:Cldr.LanguageTag` struct.
-* The locales known to `Cldr` can be retrieved by `Cldr.known_locale_names/1` to get the locales known to this configuration of `Cldr` and `Cldr.all_locale_names/0` to get the locales available in the CLDR data repository.
+* The locales known to `ex_cldr` can be retrieved by `Cldr.known_locale_names/1` to get the locales known to this configuration of `ex_cldr` and `Cldr.all_locale_names/0` to get the locales available in the CLDR data repository.

+## Developing ex_cldr

+See the file `DEVELOPMENT.md` in the github repository.

-## Testing
+### Testing

 Tests cover the full 566 locales defined in CLDR.
 Since `Cldr` attempts to maximize the work done at compile time in order to minimize runtime execution, the compilation phase for tests is several minutes.

-Tests are run on Elixir 1.6 and later.  `Cldr` will not run on Elixir versions before 1.6.
+Tests are run on Elixir 1.10 and later.  `ex_cldr` may not run on Elixir versions before 1.10.

-## Developing ex_cldr

-See the file `DEVELOPMENT.md`